glf30/Express-Practice-Assignment-2/README.md

   - `day` (day of the week)
   - `type` (event type)
   - `free` (`true` or `false`)

-  If no events match the provided search criteria, respond with a 404 status and a message indicating no results were found.

 - `POST /events`
 Adds a new event to the `events` array.